-Everything to Know About Free WiFi Calling -- and How To Use It When You Travel
+How to Activate and Use Free WiFi Calling When You Travel

-This past winter I received an alert from my iPhone about WiFi calling.
-My mobile device asked if I wanted to activate WiFi calling and though unsure of what if was, I agreed. #RiskTaker
+One day I received an alert from my iPhone about free WiFi calling.
+My mobile device asked if I wanted to activate Sprint WiFi calling and though unsure of what if was, I agreed. #RiskTaker

-Here's what you need to know about WiFi Calling & my experience using it in 3 different countries:
+Here's what you need to know about Free WiFi Calling + my experience using International Wifi Calling instead of Sprint International Roaming Calls

 What is WiFi Calling?

 WiFi calling is a mobile feature that allows you to make and receive phone calls to any US, US Virgin Island, and Puerto Rico phone number over WiFi, for free.
 It is available for iOS and Android devices.

 How to use international Wifi Calling to make Free Calls While Traveling

 When I travel, I activate my free Sprint Global Roaming plan for unlimited 2G data and unlimited texting.
 Sprint’s international roaming calls, unfortunately, are 20 cents per minute.